graphaware/neo4j-importer/README.md

 * If you have small amounts of CSV data, use [Neo4j's LOAD CSV](http://neo4j.com/docs/stable/query-load-csv.html)
 * If you have large amounts of clean CSV data where you can separate nodes and relationships into different files, use [Neo4j's Import Tool](http://neo4j.com/docs/stable/import-tool.html)
-* If you have large amounts of ready-to-be imported (i.e. not too dirty) data in any tabular form and don't want do code, use GraphAware's Noader (coming soon)
+* If you have large amounts of ready-to-be imported (i.e. not too dirty) data in any tabular form and don't want do code, use GraphAware's Neo4j DataBridge (coming soon)
 * For all other scenarios, especially if you have large volumes of data from any source (CSV, MySQL, Oracle, HBase, you name it!) that need to be cleansed, normalised or transformed in some way, use this importer. **You will need to code** in Java.

 ### Tutorial